Approximating spaces of Nagata dimension zero by weighted trees: Preliminaries

 \subsection{Injective hulls}

 We say that $Y$ is an \textit{injective metric space}, if for every metric space $X$ and every \(f\in \Lip_1(A, Y)\), where $A\subset X$, there is \(\hat{f}\in \Lip_1(X,Y)\) such that $\hat{f}|_A= f$.
 Injective metric spaces (also called hyperconvex metric spaces) have been introduced by Aronszajn and Panitchpakdi in \cite{MR84762}.
 A deep result of Isbell \cite{MR182949} shows that every metric space $X$ has an essentially unique \textit{injective hull} $(E(X), e)$, that is, \(E(X)\) is an injective metric space and \(e\colon X\to E(X)\) an isometric embedding, such that every isometric embedding $\iota\colon X\to Y$ into an injective metric space $Y$ factors through $e$.
 Consequently, if \(Y\subset E(X)\) is an injective metric space containing \(e(X)\), then \(Y=E(X)\).
 Isbell's construction has been rediscovered by Dress (see \cite{MR753872}) and is a well-known concept in phylogenetic analysis (see \cite{MR1379369} for a survey).
+Throughout this article, we will sometimes suppose that metric spaces are already isometrically embedded subsets of their injective hulls.